nottherealalanturing/Blogger-API/README.md

 ### API Documentation

-You can find the Swagger documentation for this API at `/docs`
+You can find the Swagger documentation for this API [here](https://blogger-api-production.up.railway.app/api/docs/)

 ### License